 In this post, I want to cover specifically the narrow area of how to make your website GDPR compliant, and make recommendations for the specific changes you will need to be making.

-GDPR will have a huge impact on website design, which will have a ripple effect on how your website integrates with your other digital activity like email marketing, social media, and e-commerce activities.
+GDPR has a significant impact on website requirements, which will have a ripple effect on how your website integrates with your other digital activity like email marketing, social media, and e-commerce activities.

 The golden thread that ties together all of these recommendations is that under the GDPR, the concept of consent being given freely, specific and informed is being strengthened, with new rules, which means businesses like ours need to provide more transparency.